 The programme offers four different strands of study, developed to prepare the students for different parts of the labour market: Equality Politics, Organisation and Law; Cultural Theories and Practices; Cultural Heritage; Body Politics and Social Health.
 It also prepares students for doctoral studies in Gender Studies, Social Medicine, Global Studies, History, Comparative Literature, History of Science and Ideas, Art History and Visual Studies, Ethnology, Film Studies and Musicology.

-The programme is structured around the conviction that gender equality work is an interdisciplinary field, and that theory and practice are intertwined.
+The programme is structured around the conviction that gendering practices is an interdisciplinary field, and that theory and practice are intertwined.
+The programme, as a whole, focuses on the complexity of “gendering practices” and the development of a meta-theoretical perspective on knowledge production.
+The overall objective of the curriculum is to build a platform for interdisciplinary encounters between different academic disciplines, generating new ways of understanding and working with gendered practices.
 Hence an emphasis has been put on an integration of core courses and courses specific for the different strands.

 The first semester consists of two core courses: Theoretical Perspectives in Gender Studies and Methodologies in Gender Studies.